 GoboLinux is a modular Linux distribution: it organizes the programs in your system in a new, logical way.
 Instead of having parts of a program thrown at /usr/bin, other parts at /etc and yet more parts thrown at /usr/share/something/or/another, each program gets its own directory tree, keeping them all neatly separated and allowing you to see everything that's installed in the system and which files belong to which programs in a simple and obvious way.

 This is what you see in the root of a GoboLinux system:

-~] cd / /] ls Programs Users System Files Mount Depot
+~] cd / /] ls Programs Users System Data Mount

 /Programs is where all programs reside.
 No exceptions.
 You can explore what is installed in the system by looking inside it: